Verizon, Samsung to release 5G smartphones in U.S. in 2019

 (Reuters) - Verizon Communications Inc and Samsung Electronics Co Ltd said on Monday they plan to release 5G smartphones in the first half of 2019 in the United States.

-This comes after Apple Inc announced its plan to wait until at least 2020 to release its 5G iPhones, according to a Bloomberg report.
+The news comes after Bloomberg reported, citing sources, that Apple Inc is planning to wait until at least 2020 to release its 5G iPhones.

 Apple’s delay makes it easier for Samsung and Verizon to win customers who are eager to connect to 5G networks, which will provide a leap forward in mobile data speeds when they are introduced in 2019.